tonyx/SmlGol/README.md

 	(can also be mapped in vi to simulate unit test environment)

-	I used Standard ML of New Jersey.
+	Developed with Standard ML of New Jersey.
 It has been Tested also with Moscow ML (needs "mosml -P full" instead of sml" command)